Jalopy-Tech/HP-Omen-15-macOS/README.md

 - USB3 and USB2 ports
 - Realtek ALC295 audio including speakers, headphones, internal mic, headset mic.
 - Fix for ALC295 issue of static noise in left earphone
-- Fix for mic switching when plugging/unplugging a headset
+- Fix for ALC295 mic switching when plugging/unplugging a headset
+- Fix for ALC295 when rebooting from Windows - no sound from speakers and no mic response.
 - Volume function keys
 - Realtek 8111 PCIe Ethernet
 - Intel Wi-Fi including using the AirportItlwm to load IO80211Family